-- For a Single-Channel Guest, click Edit info and change their current channel.
-For Multi-Channel Guests, click Edit info and select the channels they’ll have access to, or click the x icon next to a channel they’re in to remove them.
+- For a Single-Channel Guest, click Edit profile and change their current channel.
+For Multi-Channel Guests, click Edit profile and select the channels they’ll have access to, or click the x icon next to a channel they’re in to remove them.

 View guest profiles in your workspace directory